Chesh1M/image-reformatter/README.md

 # What is this for?
-This is a script to help remove background from your images, resize them to 512x512px (at least one side being 512px and the other at most 512px)
+This is a script to help remove background from your images, and resize them to 512x512px (at least one side being 512px and the other at most 512px).
+AKA aligning the format with Telegram stickers format requirements.

 How to use
 - Open the folder path in terminal